keeganmilsten/Elementary-Arch/README.md

 - `git clone https://github.com/keeganmilsten/Elementary-Arch`

 Next, execute the install.sh file inside Elementary-Arch and wait for it to do the work for you.

+# Tweaking

+If you wish to add a custom keyboard shortcut to *Panther*, just press the Super key and search for "Keyboard Sortcuts" and press "Enter".
+Now, scroll down to the bottom of the window that pops up and press the big **+** sign.
+Next, add this in the box that pops up:
+- NAME: Panther
+- COMMAND: /bin/panther_launcher
+- SHORTCUT: F10 (just press F10 on your keyboard)